RamezCh/Create-a-Docker-Image-and-Deploy-It-to-Kubernetes/README.md

 kubectl get pods -n kube-system

-This allows you to see if network available
+This allows you to see if network availablekube

 --- END OF SOLUTION ---